...

 Online Resources for Adults with ODD

-There are several reputable online resources that provide valuable information and support for adults with ODD.
+Several reputable online resources provide valuable information and support for adults with ODD.
 These resources include:

 1. National Institute of Mental Health (NIMH): The NIMH website offers comprehensive information on various mental health conditions, including ODD, providing educational resources and research updates.